marlon-net/cheat-sheets/cloud/what-is-cloud-computing.md

 # What is Cloud-Computing?

 - A model that enables businesses to acquire resources for their IT infrastructure needs on demand
-- Cloud resources: Servers, storage, databases, netwroks, software applications, and so on
+- Cloud resources: Servers, storage, databases, networks, software applications, and so on
 - Ensures the instantaneous availability of resources with lower cost and operational overhead